MetOffice/simulation-systems/source/WorkingPractices/macros.rst

 .. tip::

     The macro will only end up in versions.py files for metadata that is directly imported by a rose-stem app.
 Therefore if adding to eg. Science/gungho, the macro will be deleted from that file by the script.
+In this case ensure you are ready for the macros to be deleted, eg. commit all changes.

 For example, if a change to metadata is made in ``science/gungho/rose-meta/lfric-gungho``, the macro should be added to the ``versions.py`` file in that directory.
 This will then be copied to other ``versions.py`` files that import gungho metadata, eg. lfric_atm, transport etc.